Christmas Offer - Every Learner Must Check Out - Flat 88% OFF on All Access Pass

 IP Addresses Based on Operational Characteristics

-There are three types of IP addresses based on their operational characteristics: unicast, multicast, and broadcast.
+There are four types of IP addresses based on their operational characteristics: unicast, multicast, anycast, and broadcast.

 Unicast IP Address